yuchengs/StaticBTESolver/README.md

     COMSOL native file format (with extension `.mphtxt`).
 Note that a `.geo` file only specifies geometry information while a `.mphtxt` specifies mesh information.
 Internally, a `.geo` file is passed to `BTEGeometry`, which meshes the geometry and exports to a `BTEMesh` object.
 In contrast, a `.mphtxt` file is passed to the constructor of `BTEMesh` directly.
-Also, you will have to provide an __absolute path__ to the file.
 - `-m [string]` (required): provide a file specifying the bands information in the similar format of `Input-dispersion-relation-fp.dat`.
 - `-b [string]` (depends): provide a file specifying the boundary conditions of each boundary.
 The file format is similar to `inputbc2D.dat`.
 If your geometry information is provided with a `.geo` file, this argument